DashboardHub/Blog/_posts/2015-09-26-symfony-controller-not-extending-fosrest-bundle.md

         arguments: [@your_app.controller]
 ```

-The routing will be like so:
+The `routing.yml` will be like so:

 ```yaml
 your_app_users: